Universal Online Convex Optimization with Minimax Optimal Second-Order Dynamic Regret: Online Projected Subgradient Descent

+We use online subgradient descent with projection as shown in \figurename \ref{algorithm:gradient_descent} to update our decisions.
+It is a variant of the proximal descent method when we do not assume any underlying functional bias and it is still commonly studied \cite{TAC_PGD}.
+Given the feasible decision set $\Set$, and Euclidean projection operator $\proj{\Set}{\cdot}$, the utilized update is such that

-We use online sub-gradient descent with projection as shown in \figurename \ref{algorithm:gradient_descent} for decision update.
-In the following theorem, we first investigate a general regret guarantee result for a nonincreasing positive learning rate sequence.
-After this theorem, we will introduce how to sequentially select the ideal learning rate to guarantee the optimal regret.
+for learning rates (step sizes) $\eta_t$ and subgradients $g_t$.
+In the following theorem, we investigate a general regret guarantee for a nonincreasing positive learning rate sequence.
+Then, we show how to sequentially select ideal learning rates.